About The CSP Annual Call

 Proposals will be independently peer-reviewed and ranked following given review criteria.
 Final decisions will be made by DOE JGI senior management with final approval given by DOE program management.
 All projects will begin as soon as User Agreements are finalized, targeted for October 2017.

 For questions about the appropriateness of projects, program specifics or application process, please contact Susannah Tringe.

 To respond to the annual CSP call, a Letter of Intent is required before submitting a proposal.
-Letters of intent for CSP19 will only be accepted electronically and should be submitted at https://proposals.jgi.doe.gov/ between February 6 and March 30, 2018.
-Applicants will be advised by April 16 whether to prepare a full proposal, and full proposals will be due May 30.
+Letters of intent for CSP20 will only be accepted electronically and should be submitted at https://proposals.jgi.doe.gov/ between February 4 and April 11, 2019.
+Applicants will be advised by April 29 whether to prepare a full proposal, and full proposals will be due June 11.
 Guidance for submitting full proposals will be included in the email notification to invited applicants.

 |Projects start||As soon as user agreement is finalized|